Updated on June 11th, 2026

 Memories are like pages of a diary that we all carry with us.
-Sometimes we feel some memories are gone in the deep past, but suddenly, we see them floating back like some moving screen.
-Good memories are always the source of inspiration, and we try to keep them refreshing from time to time.
-Today in this article, I will share a few moments from my trip to Tashkent, and I hope you will also enjoy the brief description of those wonderful moments.
+Sometimes we feel some memories are gone in the distant past, but suddenly we see them floating back like a moving screen.
+Wonderful memories are always a source of inspiration, and we try to keep them refreshed from time to time.
+Today, in this article, I will share a few moments from my trip to Tashkent, and I hope you will also enjoy the brief description of those wonderful moments.
 I strongly believe that sharing adventures means enjoying them to the fullest.

 We planned a Tashkent trip in 2018

-In September 2018, a few friends from the same profession planned a trip to the ancient city of central Asia, Tashkent, in Uzbekistan.
+In September 2018, a few friends from the same profession planned a trip to Tashkent, the ancient city of Central Asia in Uzbekistan.
 In this article, I will share a few names; otherwise, the description will remain incomplete.
-I read somewhere, ‘A journey is best measured in friends, rather than miles.
-This trip was initially planned by my wonderful friends, Amarjit & Gurpreet, although at a very initial stage, it was not an organised one but later we all enjoyed it a lot.
-Few of us were not quickly ready to join the trip, maybe having different reasons.
+I read somewhere, ‘A journey is best measured in friends rather than miles.
+My wonderful friends Amarjit & Gurpreet initially planned this trip.
+At the very initial stage, it was not an organised one, but we all enjoyed it a lot later.
+A few of us were not quickly ready to join the trip, maybe for different reasons.

 Tashkent, a tourist destination

-Tashkent is still a very underrated destination, but it has many amazing things to make the tour trip worth memorable.
-Ancient mosques, dazzling minarets, and Medieval-style Islamic monuments gloriously exhibiting the country’s rich cultural and architectural heritage make your experience really awesome.
+Tashkent is still a very underrated destination, but it has many amazing things to make the trip worth remembering.
+Ancient mosques, dazzling minarets, and Medieval-style Islamic monuments that proudly showcase the country’s rich cultural and architectural heritage make your experience truly outstanding.
 On the second day of our trip, the very first place we went was Alisher Navoi National Park.
-It is a beautiful and largest park having beautiful buildings located deep within the park, and while one can’t enter, it creates a stunning view.
-These buildings, especially Romanov Palace, are examples of Russian influence in architecture.
+It is a large, beautiful park with striking buildings located deep within, and while one can’t enter, the view is stunning.
+These buildings, especially the Romanov Palace, are examples of Russian architectural influence.
 They named the park after Alisher Navoi, the great Turkic poet and thinker.

-We spent a few hours in the park while clicking a few photographs.
-Park is so large, having a water stream passing through it.
-You can enjoy so many activities like boating, cycling, and roller skating.
-Having seen a lot of greenery, a big lake, canals and fountains, meadow and decorative flower beds, most probably, that you will forget about being in the centre of Tashkent.
+We spent a few hours in the park, taking a few photographs.
+The park is so large, with a water stream passing through it.
+You can enjoy many activities, such as boating, cycling, and roller skating.
+Having seen a lot of greenery, a big lake, canals and fountains, meadows, and decorative flower beds, most probably, you will forget about being in the centre of Tashkent.

 Independence Square, in the centre of the city

 Another place we visited was Independence Square, in the centre of the city.
-This is again a big garden with a lot of water fountains, statutes, and few buildings.
-Spread over 12 hectares, this place has so many government buildings and administrative institutions located there.
+This is, again, a large garden with many water fountains, statues, and a few buildings.
+Spread over 12 hectares, this place has many government buildings and administrative institutions.
 During Soviet rule, the square was named Lenin Square.
-A monument to Lenin was erected in its centre, dismantled upon the Declaration of Independence in 1991.
+They erected a monument to Lenin in its centre but dismantled it upon the Declaration of Independence in 1991.
 There is a monument of a woman, normally known as a mourning mother, sadly looking down onto an eternal flame in memory of her children who fell in defending the country, making us silent for a few moments.

-As the late Prime Minister of India passed away in Tashkent, his memories have been treasured as a monument by the Uzbek Government as a mark of respect to the great man.
+As the late Prime Minister of India passed away in Tashkent, his memory has been preserved as a monument by the Uzbek Government as a mark of respect for the great man.
 Visitors, especially Indians, visit this monument while they visit Tashkent.
-We also planned to visit this place and spend a few memorable moments and also clicked a few photographs as memories.
+We also planned to visit this place, spend a few memorable moments, and click a few photographs as memories.

 Amir Timor Square

-We went to Amir Timor square; his statue is fixed in a huge sized park, where visitors hang out.
+We went to Amir Timor Square; his statue is fixed in a huge park, where visitors hang out.
 Amir Timur was the most famous Central Asian conqueror in history.
-At its largest, the empire stretched from the borders of Western China all the way to Turkey.
-He was the great-grandfather of the famous Mughal emperor Babur who ruled India.
+At its largest, the empire stretched from the borders of Western China to Turkey.
+He was the great-grandfather of the famous Mughal emperor Babur, who ruled India.

-It was a sunny day with pleasant weather as it was the month of September, so the weather was sunny but not hot.
+It was a sunny day in September, so the weather was pleasant but not hot.
 A beautiful garden surrounds the statue.
-In the background, the building of the Uzbekistan Hotel, a classic piece of Soviet design, makes the sight more beautiful.
-The park surrounding the statue and the Bolazhon Park is certainly worth exploring, especially around sunset as locals meet to chat and relax.
-We all friends clicked a few pictures with statues.
-There are so many restaurants, café in the square’s surroundings, where you can sit and enjoy your evening.
+In the background, the Uzbekistan Hotel, a classic piece of Soviet design, makes the scene even more beautiful.
+The park surrounding the statue and Bolazhon Park are certainly worth exploring, especially at sunset, when locals gather to chat and relax.
+We all clicked a few pictures with the statues.
+There are so many restaurants and cafes in the area around the square where you can sit and enjoy your evening.
 In the evening, this area comes more alive with visitors roaming here and there.
 Tashkent’s nightlife is also amazing.
 Bars and clubs attract you.
-A few of us went there and shared our experiences second day.
+A few of us went there and shared our experiences on the second day.
 I still remember they were pleased.

-There are so many other details that I am missing because of the size of this article.
+There are so many other details I am missing due to the size of this article.
 We went to a traditional market, a dry fruit market, and many food corners and enjoyed delicious dishes.
-Restaurants and cafes in Tashkent surprise you with perfect service and food quality.
+Restaurants and cafes in Tashkent surprise you with excellent service and high-quality food.
 It will amaze you with the wide range of cuisines.

-The traditional market, in the old city, is a major crowd-puller of tourists.
-Just perfect for souvenir shopping, you can pick gorgeous trinkets, handicrafts, apparel, home décor items, and spices.
-You must know bargaining art while shopping there.
-I still remember how we purchased a few things using this bargaining art; few of us have.
+The traditional market in the old city is a major crowd-puller for tourists.
+Perfect for souvenir shopping, you can pick up gorgeous trinkets, handicrafts, apparel, home décor items, and spices.
+You must know the art of bargaining while shopping there.
+I still remember how we purchased a few things using this art of bargaining; a few of us have.

-In the last, it was really a wonderful trip to Tashkent, we really enjoyed it a lot.
-I can easily recommend you choose Tashkent as your next destination for a vacation.
+In the end, it was a wonderful trip to Tashkent; we really enjoyed it.
+I can easily recommend Tashkent as your next vacation destination.

 Share your expressions in the comments section